-Fenugreek (Trigonella foenum-graecum L.) is an annual legume crop with small seeds and self-pollinated plant, belonging to the family Fabaceae.
+Fenugreek is an annual legume crop with small seeds and self-pollinated plant, belonging to the family Fabaceae.
 It ranks as the third largest seed spice in India following coriander and cumin.
-The crop suffers from several diseases, among them wilt caused by Fusarium oxysporum one of the major economically important diseases in many fenugreek growing states of our country including Rajasthan.
-A proper investigation needs a perfect scrutiny.
-So, the survey was carried out to monitor the disease incidence in major fenugreek growing districts of Rajasthan namely Bikaner, Sikar and Nagaur during Rabi season 2021-22 and 2022-23.
-The survey revealed that wilt disease caused by Fusarium oxysporum an imperative pathological problem.
+The crop suffers from several diseases, among them wilt caused by Fusarium oxysporumis one of the major economically important diseases in many fenugreek growing states of India including Rajasthan.
+The survey for fenugreek wilt diseaseduring Rabi (winter) season 2021-22 and 2022-23 revealed that wilt disease caused by Fusarium oxysporumis an imperative pathological problem.
 Average per cent disease incidence was 24.03 per cent recorded in surveyed districts of Rajasthan.
 Highest average disease incidence (29.31%) was reported in Nagaur followed by Sikar (24.85%), while lowest in Bikaner (17.93%) district.